Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 ## Environment variables

-The environment variables which with C8YDM_ prefix are mapped to configuration files.
+The environment variables with C8YDM_ prefix are mapped to configuration files.
 Mapping rules:

   - Prefix C8YDM_<PREFIX>_ means what section the option belongs to